-The most common cause of mitral valve stenosis is rheumatic fever, which however may date back many years.
-Therefore, asking the patient about history of frequent bacterial tonsillitis is important.
+The most common cause of mitral valve stenosis is rheumatic fever, which may date back many years.
+Therefore, asking the patient about the history of frequent bacterial tonsillitis is important.
 Rarely, there may be congenital stenosis in the mitral valve area.

-Depending on the remaining open area, mean pressure gradient and mean pulmonary capillary pressure, mitral valve stenosis can be divided into the severity grades of mild, moderate and severe.
-The mild grade has a pressure gradient of less than 7 mmHg, an opening area that is between 1.5 and 2 cm2, and a mean pulmonary capillary pressure of less than 20 mmHg.
+Depending on the area of the mitral orifice, mean pressure gradient, and mean pulmonary capillary pressure, mitral valve stenosis can be divided into the severity grades of mild, moderate and severe.
+The mild grade has a pressure gradient of < 7 mm Hg, an orifice that is between 1.5 and 2 cm2, and a mean pulmonary capillary pressure of < 20 mm Hg.

-The moderate grade has a mean pressure gradient of 8–15 mmHg, an opening area of 1 to 1.5 cm2, and a mean pulmonary capillary pressure of 21–25 mmHg.
-In severe mitral stenosis, the mean pressure gradient increases to more than 15 mmHg, the opening area drops below 1 cm2 and the mean pulmonary capillary pressure rises to more than 25 mmHg.
+The moderate grade is characterized by a mean pressure gradient of 8–15 mm Hg, an orifice of 1–1.5 cm2, and a mean pulmonary capillary pressure of 21–25 mm Hg.
+In severe mitral stenosis, the mean pressure gradient increases to > 15 mm Hg, the orifice drops below 1 cm2 and the mean pulmonary capillary pressure is > 25 mm Hg.

-Symptoms and Clinical Presentation
+Symptoms and Clinical Presentation of Mitral Stenosis

-Progression and Special Types
+Progression and Special Types of Mitral Stenosis

 The progression of mitral valve stenosis depends on the severity.
 Pulmonary edema and right heart failure are the leading causes of death.
 Arterial and pulmonary embolisms are also complications that are potentially fatal.

-Conservative treatment options include drug treatment of heart failure and maintaining a normal frequency sinus rhythm, as well as thromboembolism and endocarditis prophylaxy.
+Conservative treatment options include drug treatment of heart failure and maintaining normal sinus rhythm, as well as thromboembolism and prophylaxis for endocarditis.
 The catheter method offers the possibility of a mitral valve valvuloplasty, which can help avoid a large surgical intervention.